We’re taking the government to court. Please help us raise £60,000 to fund our judicial review against the reckless Jet

 Q) Why does GALBA oppose the expansion of LBA?

 A) Expansion would mean that LBA massively increases its greenhouse gas emissions in the middle of the climate crisis.
 It would cause much more noise for communities under the flight path, as well as increased air pollution and traffic congestion near the airport.
-We need to rebuild a healthy economy in Leeds.
+We need to build a healthy economy in Leeds.
 We don’t need an unsustainable development like this.
 Read more here and please make a donation today

 Q) Hasn’t the Council declared a climate emergency?